A HariPo oneshot

 But the tears would never come.

 Soon, Victoire stopped being upset with herself for pushing the two together.
-Instead, she began hating herself because she counted the days until Dom and Sander would split.
+Instead, she began hating herself because she counted the days until Dominique and Lysander would split.
 After all, it was only a matter of time, right?
 Most couple didn't last past three months when they were teenagers.
 Okay, they didn't last past five.
 No, they didn't last past eight.
 No, they couldn't last for more than a year.
 No, no, no, eighteen months was all they had in them.

 Eventually, Victoire stopped counting.

 She threw herself into her schoolwork and then into her work at Madam Malkin's.
 It was a quaint job, but the older witch loved how well Victoire took to a needle and thread.
 And Victoire knew how witches wanted to dress.
 In fact, with Victoire's help, Madam Malkin was able to open a second shop in the wizarding district in Brighton.
 Malkin flourished because of Victoire.

 But apparently she wasn't amazing enough.